BDTI 公益社団法人会社役員育成機構 ガバナンス塾

 Testimonials from Students

-The lecture was not centered on classroom learning of theory, but was developed while incorporating recent topics, etc., so it was easy to visualize.
+The lecture was not centered on dry classroom learning or theory, but incorporated recent topics, etc., so it was easy to visualize.

 I was able to learn many perspectives as a director (especially as an independent outside director).
 I was able to recognize that the viewpoints and stances are very different from those of execution.

-In the past, when there were discussions or decisions that did not match my knowledge or sense of ethics, I sometimes remained silent because my opinion was in the minority, or because I was in the majority.
-In the future, however, I would like to be able to speak up if I think something is right based on my knowledge, even if I am in the minority.
+In the past, internally when there were discussions or decisions that did not fit with my sense of ethics, I sometimes remained silent because my opinion was in the minority.
+In the future, however, I will now try to speak up and argue to "do the right thing" based on my knowledge, even if I am in the minority.

-I have had difficulty discussing these topics and perspectives internally, and in retrospect have tended to be lonely, but I have a renewed sense of confidence.
-At the same time, I have a hunch that it will help to increase the persuasiveness of discussions within the company.
+I have had difficulty discussing these topics and perspectives internally, and in retrospect have tended to be lonely, but now I have a renewed sense of confidence.
+I have a hunch that this will help increase my persuasiveness when having discussions within the company.

 I was able to learn about governance in general in depth over the course of the day.
-The small group lectures were also good because it was easy to ask questions to the lecturers and exchange opinions among the participants, and it was good to be able to refer to the situation at other companies as well.
+The small group lectures were also good because it was easy to ask questions to the lecturers and exchange opinions with other participants, and it was helpful that the lecturer described real-life examples at a variety of companies as well.

-I think it is a comprehensive program, with systematic input through e-Learning in advance, case studies on the day of the event to get the sweat of your thoughts, and the opportunity to hear the opinions of people who are aware of similar issues at other companies.
+I think it is a comprehensive program, with systematic input (especially if your take the e-Learning in advance), case studies on the day of the event to force you to think things through by yourself, and the opportunity to hear the opinions of people who are aware of similar issues at other companies.